nidhi09812/Firstrepo/README.md

 # Firstrepo
 Hyy There
 <br>
-This is my first time useing github
+This is my first time using github
 <br>
 Author -Nidhi